thefifthmatt/EldenConvenienceMod/README.md

 ﻿This mod is an installer for these minor convenience mods.
-It also includes a version with all of these pre-installed.
+It can automatically merge itself into any other mod.

 - Unlock all maps
 - Unlock all icons (only while mod is active)